-Animal rights activists disrupt Towcester greyhound race
+Animal rights activists try to disrupt Towcester greyhound race

 - Published

-Animal rights activists have disrupted a major greyhound racing event by climbing onto scaffolding at the track.
+Animal rights activists have climbed scaffolding in an attempt to disrupt a major greyhound racing event.

 Animal Rising said it had taken the action at Towcester Racecourse in a bid to prevent races at the English Greyhound Derby going ahead.